Kierownik Praktyk ZIA

 Członek Grup Badawczych: Between.Pomiędzy Research Group, Okinawa Research Group

 Dr Dobkowska is a lecturer in Theatre Studies at University of Gdańsk.
 She completed her studies in the United Kingdom - BA (Hons) in Drama and Performance (First Class Degree), MA in Design (Distinction) and PhD in Theatre Studies, fully funded by two scholarships from Royal Holloway University of London.

 Currently, she researches concepts of absence in theatre and visual representation of language in design.
-She works on a monograph about the subject of absence in theatre, performance and visual art.
+She published a monograph about the subject of absence in theatre, performance and visual art.
 Absence as a gap between the perceived and known has creative potential in art.
 In her research, she moves beyond European theatre to find intercultural representation of absence.
-Performance of Absence in Theatre, Performance and Visual Art is contracted by Routledge and planned to be published in 2022.
+Performance of Absence in Theatre, Performance and Visual Art was published by Routledge in 2021.
 In parallel to the first project, she actively researches Japanese Theatre.
 Together with the Okinawa Research Group she focuses on Okinawan Theatre - Kumiodori.

 2017 – 2018 Teaching Certificate in Higher Education, Rose Bruford College of Theatre and Performance, London